Maras00/MS3/README.md

 - Add Car
 - LogOut

-As a Admin you can create, read, edit and delete Categories.
+As a Admin you can create, read, edit and delete Categories and Cars.

 **Home Page**